MattYu/EasyPlants/README.md

 ##### Part 1/3
 ![Imgur](https://i.imgur.com/uthulbY.gif)

-Note that the App receive data in real-time from the sensor anywhere in the world as long as you have access to the internet
+Note that the App receives data in real-time from the sensors anywhere in the world as long as you have access to the internet
 ##### Part 2/3
 ![Imgur](https://i.imgur.com/KblHKoP.gif)
 ##### Part 3/3